 We may also rely on a number of exemptions, which allow us to share information without needing to comply with all the rights and obligations under the Data Protection Act 2018.
 Please refer to the Kent and Medway Information Agreement for further details on our sharing arrangements.

 Retention period - we keep your personal information for the minimum period necessary.
-The information outlined in this Privacy Notice will be kept in accordance with the retention periods referred to in the Waste & Recycling Services Information Asset Register.
-All information will be held securely and disposed of
+The information outlined in this Privacy Notice will be kept in accordance with the retention periods referred to in the Waste and Recycling Services Information Asset Register.
+All information will be held securely and disposed of confidentially.

 Right to object - where processing your personal information is required for the performance of a public interest task (see our lawful bases above), you have the right to object on ‘grounds relating to your particular situation’.
 We will have to demonstrate why it is appropriate for us to continue to use your personal data.